-I started acting in musicals at the age of 10 (The Artful Dodger, Oliver!) and, save for a few pauses along the way, haven't stopped.
-My professional acting history is largely in theater but I've added film/television/commercial work more recently and begun print modeling as a middle aged woman (oddly enough).
-I've sung jazz since college and write/perform my own music (indie/folk), mostly for my cat and a slim section of YouTube audiences.
+Madeline started acting in musicals at the age of 10 (The Artful Dodger, Oliver!) and, save for a few pauses along the way for degrees and such, never stopped.
+Her professional acting history is largely in theatre but she’s added film/television/commercial and voiceover work more recently.
+She is as adept at larger-than-life characters as she is at subtle, honest portrayals because she understands that whoever she’s inhabiting, acting truthfully simply means paying attention.
+Madeline has sung jazz professionally since college and writes/performs her own music (indie/folk), mostly for her cat and some open mic audiences in Queens.

-Favorite roles in regional theaters include Eva Peron (Evita), Clairee Belcher (Steel Magnolias), Elaine (Five Women), Aunt March (Little Women), Dogberry (Much Ado About Nothing) and Dr. Livingstone (Agnes of God).
-My comic/improv chops are as strong as my dramatic.
-Although I'm a very physical actor (Peter Pan understudy in my mid-forties), I am frequently cast as the older, upscale/aristocratic, intimidating: "bitch-with-a-heart-of-gold" type.
-That's what I look like, I guess; what I AM like is Liz Lemon (i.e., I would use a scented candle for deoderant in a pinch).
+Madeline’s comic/improv chops are as strong as her dramatic.
+Although a very physical actor (Peter Pan understudy in her mid-forties), she is frequently cast as the older, intelligent, often upscale "bitch-with-a-heart-of-gold" type.
+What she actually IS like is Liz Lemon in 30 Rock (i.e., she would use a scented candle for deodorant in a heartbeat).

-I've filled out my performance life with 2 years of Peace Corps Service, masters degrees in theater and clinical psychology, raising a salt-of-the-earth young man, and professions as a teacher and therapist.
-I am service oriented--it's the former Catholic in me--and volunteer for Musicians On Call and Meals on Wheels.
+Madeline has filled out her performance life with 2 years of Peace Corps Service (Eldoret, Kenya, 1986-1988), Masters degrees in theater and clinical psychology, raising a salt-of-the-earth young man, and professions as a teacher/director and therapist.
+She is service-oriented and, when not on tour, continues to volunteer for organizations like Unchained at Last, Meals on Wheels, and Musicians on Call.